 The Daytona venue for one of the "coolest" races of the summer begins at sundown on one of the biggest American holiday weekends.

-Tickets traditionally go on sale in October of the previous year, but if you havn't got a ticket, join millions of other NASCAR fans in front of the TV as the 58th annual running of the Coke Zero 400 begins with complete TV coverage on NBC beginning at 7:30PM ET on Saturday night, July 7, 2018.
+Tickets traditionally go on sale in October of the previous year, but if you havn't got a ticket, join millions of other NASCAR fans in front of the TV as the 59th annual running of the Coke Zero Sugar 400 begins with complete TV coverage on NBC beginning at 7:30PM ET on Saturday night, July 6, 2019.

-Coke Zero 400 is the only other race besides the Daytona 500 to be held at Daytona International Raceway, and attracts the sport's most famous stars and cars in the NASCAR Cup Series.
+Coke Zero 400 is the only other race besides the Daytona 500 to be held at Daytona International Raceway, and attracts the sport's most famous stars and cars in the NASCAR schedule.

 Why all the fuss?
 Coke Zero's designation as a restrictor-plate Cup Series race which means that cars run inches apart at speeds up to 200 mph!